Second Interview Questions: The 5 Most Common and How to Answer Them

 The 5 Most Common Second-round Interview Questions

-While it’s impossible for us to predict exactly what will be asked in any given interview, we have put together a list of some of the most common types of second-round interview questions to give you some idea of what to expect.
+While it’s impossible for us to predict exactly what will be asked in any given interview, we have put together a list of questions for you.
+These are some of the most common types of second-round questions to give you some idea of what to expect.

 Question 1: “[This recently released movie] has gotten fantastic reviews.
 Have you seen it?
 What did you think?”